openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/transform.md

 of annotations.

 There are five methods of sampling (the `-m/--method` option):
-- `topk` - Return the k items with high uncertainty data
+- `topk` - Return the k items with the highest uncertainty data
-- `lowk` - Return the k items with low uncertainty data
+- `lowk` - Return the k items with the lowest uncertainty data
 - `randk` - Return random k items
 - `mixk` - Return a half using topk, and the other half using lowk method
 - `randtopk` - Select 3*k items randomly, and return the topk among them